Defelo/nixos/README.md

 1. Download the minimal NixOS ISO image from https://nixos.org/download.html#nixos-iso
 2. Boot into the NixOS installer.
 3. Run `sudo su` to obtain root privileges.
-4. If necessary, change the keyboard layout (e.g. `loadkeys de` for german qwertz layout).
+4. If necessary, change the keyboard layout (e.g. `loadkeys de-latin1` for german qwertz layout).
 5. Connect to the internet.
 6. Use `fdisk` or `cfdisk` to create a GPT partition table with the following partitions:
     - `/dev/EFI_PARTITION`: EFI system partition (type: EFI System, size: 512M)